Unit Study Supplement: Missouri Facts, U.S. 24th State

 Missouri Learning Games for Children

 Use the fun learning games below to teach your child even more Missouri facts.
-With several games to choose from, students can continue to learn about the Show-Me State while they practice their spelling, unscramble words, and play crossword games.
+With several games to choose from, students can continue to learn online about the Show-Me State while they practice their spelling, unscramble words, and play crossword games.